 - Impact of cross-sectional shape

 By “strength” we mean the load a material can take before failing.
 That’s termed “tensile strength” and it’s expressed in lbf/in², or MN/m2 in the metric system.
 If you Google “strength of aluminum” you’ll see it relates to material grade, with some grades far stronger than others.

-A second aspect to strength is the nature of the load, and this is where shape comes in.
+A second aspect of strength is the nature of the load, and this is where shape comes in.
 Some shapes hold up to applied loads better than others.
-And last, temperature can also effect material strength.
+And last, temperature can also affect material strength.

 Square sections provide equal strength in both vertical and horizontal directions, though in neither direction are they quite as strong as an “I” in its strongest direction.
 Rectangular section extruded aluminum is strongest in the widest direction.
 So you could design a section for the exact horizontal and vertical strength needed.
 Where squares don’t work well though is in resisting torsion.

 Like squares, circular sections offer resistance to horizontal and vertical bending, but they are not as strong as a square section using the same quantity of metal per linear inch.
 We’ll spare you the math (because calculus was never our strong suit), but suffice to say, a square section puts more material further from the center of mass.

 Where circular sections do score is in resistance to torsion.
 (Ever seen a square shaft?
 No, we didn’t think so.)
 Interestingly though, while strength is proportional to diameter it doesn’t make a lot of difference whether a shaft is hollow or solid.
 Wall thickness determines tube strength, but only up to a point.
 The physics is actually much the same as for the I-beam: it’s the material furthest away from the center of mass that provides most of the strength.

 Structural Applications for Extruded Aluminum